ipfabric/docs/docs/platform_first_steps/00-quick_start.md

 ## Configuration

-The simplest way for first time configuration of IP Fabric is through the use of the [Configuration Wizard](04-configuration_wizard.md) which will guide you through the process of adding device credentials, discovery seeds, networks to include/exclude in discovery and Advanced CLI settings.
+The simplest way for first time configuration of IP Fabric is with the [Configuration Wizard](04-configuration_wizard.md) which will guide you through the process of adding device credentials, discovery seeds, networks to include/exclude in discovery and Advanced CLI settings.

 If you would like to change these settings after initial configuration, please see [IP Fabric Settings](../IP_Fabric_Settings/configuration_management.md).
 Alternatively, there